mjspriggs/overview/glossary/glossary.md

 A component that identifies entities and entity relationships according to a statistical model that is based on ground truth.
 The model applies past experience, such as training data, to determine or predict the correct outcome of future experiences based on characteristics of the data.
 These past experiences are captured in the form of a model by calculating feature scores for each candidate answer or evidence and combining that with known outcomes.

+### Managed Service Provider (MSP)
+{: #x6418711}

+An {{site.data.keyword.IBM_notm}} Business Partner that provides IT services on a contractual basis to maintain clients' computers, networks or software.
+They manage services on-site at the clients' data center, remotely in the clients’ data center, or in a third-party data center.

 ### master key
 {: #x2908413}